 Highways and access roads are maintained by the state.
 Business 287 (Kennedale Parkway) is one local example.
 Did you know?: Anytime you see a need for maintenance on a state highway (including litter or dead animals), you can submit a request online.

 Streets in unincorporated Tarrant County are maintained by the county.
-Did you know?: Sometimes street repairs within the city are completed through interlocal agreements with Tarrant County Precinct 2 Commissioner Andy Nguyen's Office.
+Did you know?: Sometimes street repairs within the city are completed through interlocal agreements with Tarrant County Precinct 2.
 In these cases, the City of Kennedale usually supplies the materials, and the county provides the workers and equipment necessary.
 That's why you might sometimes see Tarrant County crews working on city-maintained streets.
 View the projects (PDF) completed through interlocal agreements with the county over the past ten years.

 Neighborhood streets and non-highway arterial (main) roadways are maintained by the city.
 Did you know?: Street signs in Kennedale are green, but in Arlington, they're blue.